 The neighborhood is urban and diverse, home to Carnegie Mellon University, the University of Pittsburgh, UPMC and nearby Carlow University, as well as museums, the Carnegie Library, restaurants and hookah bars.

 Officially, Oakland is divided into four neighborhoods—North Oakland, South Oakland, Central Oakland and West Oakland.
 Central is where most of the students dwell, an area teeming with activity when classes are in session, especially along the main thoroughfares of Forbes and Fifth.

-The architecture on both campuses is impressive, from the Cathedral, the second tallest university building in the world, to the French Gothic Revival Heinz Chapel and Soldiers and Sailors Memorial Hall.
-Within a stone’s throw is the towering St. Paul’s Cathedral and the Carnegie Museum.
+The architecture on both campuses is impressive, from the Cathedral, which is the tallest university building in the western hemisphere, to the French Gothic Revival Heinz Chapel and Soldiers and Sailors Memorial Hall.
+Within a stone’s throw is the towering St. Paul’s Cathedral, the Carnegie Museum of Natural History and the Carnegie Museum of Art.

-Restaurants, independent coffee shops and ethnic eateries abound to feed the thousands of hungry students (10,550 people actually live here).
-Classics such as Essie’s Original Hot Dog Shop, aka the O, is known for heaping mounds of French fries and is never closed.
-Newer locales like Conflict Kitchen continue making political statements through food (and garnering lots of national attention).
+Restaurants, independent coffee shops and ethnic eateries abound to feed the thousands of hungry students.
+Essie’s Original Hot Dog Shop, aka the O, is known for heaping mounds of French fries.
+Students and locals also love Piada Italian Street Food, Hello Bistro, Mount Everest Sushi, and Dave & Andy’s Homemade Ice Cream.

-Oakland is an emerging center for startup companies as well, with incubators like CMU’s Project Olympus, Idea Foundry, Revv Oakland and Startup Oakland that provide affordable work environments in the creation of new technologies.
-Even Facebook is here.
+Oakland is an emerging center for startup companies as well, with incubators like CMU’s Project Olympus, Idea Foundry, and Avenu that provide affordable work environments in the creation of new technologies.

 It’s an affordable alternative to the West Coast for many, with all the charm and grit that Pittsburgh ingenuity can offer.